 stemmed and thinly sliced

-I always buy Parmigiano-Reggiano cheese with the rind on so that 1) I know it's the authentic stuff 2) I can save the bit of rind and throw it in broths or sauces to add more flavor.
+Always buy Parmigiano Reggiano cheese with the rind on so that 1) you know it's the authentic stuff 2) you can save the bit of rind and throw it in broths or sauces to add more flavor.

 Serve The Soup: Stir the reserved sausage and the kale to the pot.
 Cook until the sausage is heated through and the kale is wilted, about 5 minutes.